Olupaula/Olupaula/README.md

 ## I am <b> Oluwafemi Paul Adeyemi</b>
 <p> A graduand of Statistics (M.Sc.) of the University of Ilorin.
 I am a Machine Learning enthusiast.
-Proficient in classification models, predictive models, Unsupervised learning and text- processing.
+Proficient in classification models, predictive models, Unsupervised learning and text-processing.
 I am Comfortable working with large datasets.
 Skilled at writing html, markdown, css and deploying models on websites.</p>